-17. I propose too to remove an anomaly by which some higher paid employees have their tax bills artificially reduced because their employers do not account for PAYE at the right time and then pay over too little.
-I also propose with effect from April 1984 to increase substantially the estimate for tax purposes of the benefit gained by an employee who occupies rent-free or at a very low rent expensive accommodation owned by his employer.

-18. The House will be aware of instances of tax avoidance through the exploitation of group relief, and through the exploitation of so-called second hand bonds.
-I propose legislation to deal with these abuses and also to improve the arrangements for collecting DLT on disposals by non-residents.

-19. And now a word about banks.
+- 16. I have also decided to legislate to bring into tax the benefit from scholarships provided by employers for the children of their higher paid employees.
+There will be a transitional exemption to ensure that parents will not be taxed on awards made before today. - 17.
+I propose too to remove an anomaly by which some people have their tax bills artificially reduced because their employers do not account for PAYE at the right time and then pay over too little.
+I also propose with effect from April 1984 to increase substantially the tax measure of the benefit gained by an employee who occupies rent-free or at a very low rent more expensive accommodation owned by his employer. - 18.
+The House will be aware of instances of tax avoidance through the exploitation of group relief, and through the exploitation of so-called second hand bonds.
+I propose legislation to deal with these abuses and also to improve the arrangements for collecting DLT on disposals by non-residents. - 19.
+And now a word about banks.
 I said last year that we would be giving further thought to the problem of how best to ensure a sufficient contribution to tax revenues by the banking sector.
-I have examined the position with great care and I am still not convinced that it is entirely satisfactory.
-But the conclusions to which this might normally have led have to be tempered by the international and domestic pressures on the banking ~ system.
+I have examined the position with great care and have concluded that it would not be sensible now to take action which might weaken the Banks.
+There will therefore be [and I am still not convinced that it is entirely satisfactory.
+But the conclusions to which this might normally have led have to be tempered by the international and domestic pressures on the banking system.
 UK banks are certainly in a stronger position to deal with these pressures than are banks in some other countries.
 But it would still not be sensible to take action which might now weaken them.
-I have therefore concluded that there should be no changes this year in the tax regime for banks.
+I have therefore concluded that there should be no tightening this year of the tax regime for banks.

-20. Finally for the company sector, I propose some changes that will bring real help to small companies.
+- 20. Finally for the company sector, I propose some changes that will bring real help to small companies.
 At present the small companies rate of corporation tax is 40 per cent and applies to taxable profits up to £90,000.
 The 52 per cent rate is payable at £225,000.
 Between these two figures, profits are subject to a marginal rate of 60 per cent.
-I propose to reduce the 40 per cent rate to 38 per cent, to raise the lower limit of £90,000 to £100,000 and to raise the upper limit from £225,000 to £500,000.

-21. When this Government came into office the marginal rate stood at just over 66 per cent.
-The changes that I am proposing today will bring it down to $55\frac{1}{2}$ per cent - only a little above the main 52 per cent rate.
-These changes will concentrate the help that I can give on the many small and medium-sized enterprises with taxable profits of up to $f\frac{1}{2}$ million.
+I propose to reduce the 40 per cent rate to 38 per cent, to raise the lower limit of £90,000 to £100,000 and to raise the upper limit from £225,000 to £500,000. - 21.
+When this Government came into office the marginal rate stood at just over 66 per cent.
+The changes that I am proposing today will bring it down to 551⁄2 per cent only a little above the main 52 per cent rate.
+These changes will concentrate the help that I can give on the many small and medium-sized enterprises with taxable profits of up to £1⁄2 million.

-22. The cost of this Corporation Tax change will be £40 million in 1983-84 and £70 million in 1984-85.
+22. The cost of these Corporation Tax changes for smaller companies will be £40 million in 1983-84 and £70 million in a full year.